 I know that I might spend hours and hours of time on my screenplay, put my heart and soul into it, and feel it is the best thing I have ever written and it may end up in a pile of thousands of others, never looked at.

 I realize that sometimes it is more about who you know than about what you write.

 But I don’t care because I am investing in me and no one can take this away from me.

 As corny as it sounds, I honestly believe this is the path I am supposed to take.

-She is prompted daily at school to figure out what she wants to do with her life.
+They prompt her daily at school to figure out what she wants to do with her life.

 Taking classes to get her ready for the future, taking tests that will make her look appealing to colleges and going through this systemic rat race of having to “be the best” and “average isn’t good enough”, and I am not buying into any of it.

 I had not one idea what in the hell I wanted to do when I was 16.
 17, or even 18.

 I lied and said, “I want to be a teacher” to a crowd of my peers on a stage senior year in high school while accepting a marching band award for Loyalty, Pride, and Spirit.

 Everyone else had an answer, but I did not.